Call for Workshops

 Proposal Submission Process

-All submissions should be emailed to the workshop chairs no later than at the date provided above.
-For pre-proposal submission, inquiries contact the workshop co-chairs.
+All submissions should be emailed to the workshop chair (eccher [at] fbk.eu) no later than November 9th, 2018.
+For pre-proposal submission inquiries contact the workshop co-chairs.
 We solicit workshops in all areas related to Pervasive Computing for Healthcare.
 In particular innovative, high-risk frontier research ideas are particularly welcome as a main topic of a workshop.

 Workshop proposals will be peer-reviewed by the Co-Chairs and a committee of experts based on the criteria described above.
 We aim to select a diverse set of workshops and avoid having multiple workshops on overlapping themes.
-Organizers of selected workshops will be asked to produce a Call for Papers to describe the workshop to potential participants and solicit submissions.
+Organisers of selected workshops will be asked to produce a Call for Papers to describe the workshop to potential participants and solicit submissions.
 In order to promote vivid discussions with more participants to the workshops, EAI will provide Workshop Organisers with one free registration to the Workshop for each 8 papers accepted to their workshop.

 The criteria for assessment will include: